Hardware Setup

 # Video capture

-Go to the section and configure the settings for the webcam or other video capture sources:
+Go to the section and configure the PTZ camera or other video capture devices:

-1. Select the desired device from the Primary camera list, which may include:
+1. Select the desired device from the Primary camera list, which could be:

 • NDI stream – all streams found in the local network are displayed (i.e., the same streams that are available in the Address book → NDI section);

-• RTSP stream – displays the contact names from the terminal's local address book that have an RTSP call string specified.
+• RTSP stream – displays the names of contacts from the terminal's local address book that have an RTSP call string specified.
 If multiple RTSP addresses are specified for a contact, the image is captured from the first one in the list.
-Thus, to display an image from a specific RTSP stream instead of a camera, you must first add it to the terminal's contacts and then select it in the settings.
+Therefore, to display an image from an RTSP stream instead of a camera, you need to:

-2. If a web camera is selected, it will be possible to:
+2. If a USB-connected camera is selected, you can:

-• specify the camera Resolution to be used.
+• specify the camera Resolution you are using.

 /docs/group/media/control_panel/device_setting/en.png